Dry firing a bow is shooting your bow without an arrow. It is also known as dry loosing.

 The Effects of Dry Firing a Bow

 Modern bows are very powerful.
 When you draw and release your string, a lot of energy is produced and transferred to the arrow, propelling it towards your target at a high speed.
-This energy, in most cases, is enough to take down a whole animal (the size of the animal depends on the poundage of your bow).
+This kinetic energy, in most cases, is enough to take down a whole animal (the size of the animal depends on the poundage of your bow).

 Now imagine what would happen if you drew your string and released it without an arrow nocked.
 The energy will have nowhere to go, it remains in the bow and that is what causes damage.
 The dry firing event is accompanied by a terrifying noise and parts of the bow may fly off—harming the archer and/or anyone in the vicinity.